 Your own experience with a particular tuner will depend, to some extent, on reception conditions in your local area.
 For example, a listener in a metropolitan area where strong local stations crowd the FM band will need a tuner with excellent selectivity if he or she wishes to receive any of the more distant stations between the locals.
 (Alternate channel selectivity is the measurement of a tuner's ability to reject an interfering signal 400 kHz, or .4 MHz, away from the station you're trying to hear.
 Adjacent channel selectivity, rarely quoted in manufacturers' specs, refers to rejection of a station only 200 kHz, or 0.2 MHz, away from the one you're tuned to.)
 Overload rejection and image rejection are other important considerations for listeners who live close to stations' transmitters.
 Listeners in more remote or rural areas, however, will generally be more concerned with sensitivity, which is the tuner's ability to clearly receive weak stations' signals.
 Many tuners with good sensitivity can be modified to be more selective, but poor sensitivity cannot easily be improved upon.
 See the Better FM page for info on diagnosing and correcting FM reception problems.

-Manufacturers' own specifications for sensitivity and selectivity are sometimes imprecise or exaggerated, and even two examples of the same model tuner may be very different in performance (especially when they're 10 to 30 years old!).
+Manufacturers' own specifications for sensitivity and selectivity are sometimes imprecise or exaggerated, and even two examples of the same model tuner may be very different in performance (especially when they're 20 or 30 years old!).
 Also, a tuner that is out of alignment will not function properly; Stereophile's reviewers even used to receive brand-new misaligned review samples occasionally.
 For what they're worth, key specs for many top tuners may be compared on the Specs Database page.